 A few occupations that are notoriously hard on engagement rings;

-- Athletes and fitness junkies that don’t want to worry about their engagement rings 24/7.
+Athletes and fitness junkies that don’t want to worry about their engagement rings 24/7.

-- Nurses and doctors.
+Nurses and doctors.

-- Construction and design jobs where samples of granite, tiles and other hard materials are handled frequently.
+Construction and design jobs where samples of granite, tiles and other hard materials are handled frequently.

-- Stay at home moms.
+Stay at home moms.
+Not surprisingly.

 This is a highly tailored part of the ring design, so it is difficult to give a general spread, but here is what we consider:

-If, however, the ring is going to be at risk of frequent hard impact and one claw were to fail you will find the five remaining claws will hold a diamond securely in place.
-Tube and tension settings seem slightly lower in popularity these days but both offer clean lines and decreased chance of something catching on the ring.
+If, however, the ring is going into a war-zone and one claw was to fail, you will find the five remaining claws will hold a diamond securely in place.
+Tube and tension settings seem slightly lower in popularity these days but both are very safe bets.

-No one wants an overly high setting.
+Very few people deliberately ask for an overly high setting.
 It can be uncomfortable, but it’s also risky to be accidentally banging your ring around all day.
 Height is just another design element that needs to be in perfect harmony to the others.

-A design often comes out richer, fuller and just generally better if it is allowed to breath a bit in the height department.
+A design often comes out richer, fuller and just generally better if it is allowed to breathe a bit in the height department.
 This does not mean we do not take the height into consideration regarding the practicality of the ring.
-Let’s take a look at what I like to call the flow of the design, and consider what the ring does with the height it has?
+Let’s take a look at what I like to call the flow of the design, and consider what the ring does with the height it has.

-- The third ring in the line, Ebele, offers rounded shoulders to the ring.
+The third ring in the line, Ebele, offers rounded shoulders to the ring.
 This profile properly shields the ring and is recommended for anyone who works a lot with their hands.

 Step 2; Choose the right metal and gemstones.

-Step 3; Good old routine maintenance.
+Step 3; Good old yearly maintenance.
+Exciting!

 A good mindset would be to think of your engagement ring in the same vein as your smartphone.
 It’s an expensive everyday item that needs some extra care and TLC.
-Just keep it in mind.

 Awesome!
 That’s it.
 If you have any questions, I’m available in the comments or you can reach out via email@example.com